manyducksco/borf/packages/browser/README.md

 ### Stores

-Stores return a plain JavaScript object, a single instance of which is shared amongst child components via the context's `use` method.
-Stores don't display anything, but they are useful for scoping common state to a limited area of your component tree.
+Stores return a plain JavaScript object, a single instance of which is shared via the `use` method in view and store contexts.
+Stores are helpful for keeping persistent state at a specific place in the app for access in many places.

 ```js
 import { App } from "borf";